 While I also heard about overstaying in Myanmar.
 The risk with overstaying your visa is hard to determine.
 When exiting Myanmar, you have to pay $3 USD per day of your overstay.
 Even it’s not much. it’s recommended to overstay not more than 10 or 15 days.
 Another note is, it’s better to pay for your overstay penalty through a land border than an airport.

 DISCLAIMER: If you decide to overstay your visa, A Mary Road is not responsible for your decision nor action.

 RELATED ARTICLE: Don’t miss these must-see places in Myanmar

-Currency exchange advice: ATMs are present in Myanmar but not everywhere and rather with expensive charge (5-10 USD per transaction).
-Change most of your dollars/euros in the airport, that’s the best place you could get a good exchange rate.
+ATMs are present in Myanmar but not everywhere and rather with expensive charge (5-10 USD per transaction).
+Change most of your dollars/euros at the airport, that’s the best place you could get a good exchange rate.